Contributor: Jennifer Blanchard. Lesson ID: 13894

 Using a Comma to Indicate a Direct Address

-When the speaker in a sentence names the person, people, or group he/she is speaking to, otherwise known as a direct address, use a comma to separate who is being addressed from the rest of the sentence.
+When the speaker in a sentence names the person, people, or group they are speaking to, otherwise known as a direct address, use a comma to separate who is being addressed from the rest of the sentence.

 If the direct address is at the beginning, use a comma after the direct address.